FathimaHassana/customerAddressBook/README.md

 </p>

 Step 01: Clone the project

-Step02:  Set the environment variable and database creation and run composer update Step 03: Run migration,factory,seeders
+Step02:  Set the environment variable and database creation and run composer update

+Step 03: Run migration,factory,seeders

-Step04: Run the project and go to login page
+Step04: Run the project and go to the login page.Use below credential to login the page
 email: admin@material.com
 password: secret

 Step05:Navigate to customer page and check the create,edit and delete button functionality
 Step06: Search the list with customer name and press search button